vishvAsa/AgamaH/AryaH/hinduism/AchAraH/kriyAH/homaH/visheShaH/aupAsanam.md

 - Once you are used to the procedure and have the constituents handy, it should not take more than 20 min per kalam. -V

 ### Travel
-- In case if we are in travel whom can we ask to do oupasanam instead of us.
-Is there a possibility?
+#### yajamAna-substitute
 - If  patni is not travelling, she can continue to the aupasanam till you return back, but that should not be beyond one sthalipaaka kalam.
 Including gauna kaalam it comes to a month.
 If one round of sthalipaaka (purnamasa and darsha) is missed the agni becomes laukika.
 Another view is that the wife can do aupasana only for 5 kaalams in the absence of husband.
-  - A vadhyar or one's son who has had upanayanam etc can also maintain the agni - subject to the patni is at home.
+- A vadhyar or one's son who has had upanayanam etc can also maintain the agni - subject to the patni being at home.
+- More in baudhAyana-brahma-karma-samuchchaya.

+#### Maintenance without homa
+- If patni is just maintaining the Agni, then she should just remove the ash, put new viratti, thavidu etc and keep back the Agni.
+For Agni rakshanam there is no need to offer two handfuls of taNDulam.
+- Also there is a paddhati where the karta is away and patni cannot do aupasanam due to Asoucham etc, and other male members are not available.
+In such cases one's married daughter or even a neighboring Maami can do Agni rakshanam for 7 kaalas - just removing the ash, keep new viratti and thavidu, so that the Agni is kept live (pure Agni rakshanam), without offering taNDulam.
+Once the karta returns, he has to give the taNDula ahutis for each of the past kaalas, missed.
+In case of patni doing aupasanam, the karta is not required to repeat the past kaalas...indicating what patni offered was an Ahuti.

+#### Breakage
-- 3. Incase of travel how long can we go without oupasanam
+- 3. Incase of travel how long can we go without aupasanam
   - If agni is not maintained as above you and patni can be away indefinitely and then restart with a vichinnagni sandhanam.

 ### vichChinnAgni-sandhAnam